Platform acquisition with identified add-on targets and a defined buy-and-build plan.

 Complete a short application.
 We verify accredited investor status and review each applicant.
 Approval typically takes one business day.

-When a deal clears underwriting, you receive access to a full diligence package: investment memo, sponsor background and interview, financials, tax returns, models, deal structure, and investor terms.
-You can ask questions directly through the platform.
+When a deal clears underwriting, you receive the complete investor diligence package for that transaction and can ask questions directly through the deal room.

 If you decide to participate, submit your allocation request.
 Minimums start at $25,000 per deal.
-No commitment to invest in future deals.
+There is no commitment to invest in future deals.

 After closing, you hold equity in the acquired business through a single SPV.
 Investor returns are structured through operating distributions during the hold period and capital gains at exit.
 Typical hold is 3 to 7 years.

-Investors receive quarterly updates on every portfolio company, including financial performance, operational developments, and distribution status.
+Investors receive updates on every portfolio company covering financial performance, operational developments, and distribution status.
 Annual K-1s are issued for each investment.

-Build exposure across operators, industries, and deal types at your own pace.
-Investment minimums start at $25,000 per deal.
+Build exposure across operators and industries at your own pace.

 Each deal room provides access to: